codebushi/gatsby-theme-forty/README.md

 ## Updates

 Compared to the original work,

-* The Gastby used by this package has been bumped from 2 to 3.
+* The Gatsby used by this package has been bumped from 2 to 3.
 * The sass version has been bumped to sass 2.
 * Drop some deprecated sass usages.
+* Drop `javascript:;` deprecated by `React`.

 ## CSS Grid